 - Swallow the capsule whole.
 Do not crush, break, chew, or open it.

-- Avoid touching a broken or opened capsule.
-Wash your hands that touched an opened capsule with water immediately.
-If this medicine comes in contact with your eyes or your child's eyes, rinse it with water and call your doctor right away.
+- Do not touch a broken or opened capsule.
+Wash your hands with water if you touch an opened capsule.
+If this medicine gets in your eyes, rinse them with water and call your doctor right away.